Concord Coach Lines

-The company was founded in 1967, and expanded in 1988 with the purchase of the Trailways franchise.
+The company was founded in 1967, and expanded in 1988 with the purchase of the Trailways Transportation System franchise.
 Service to Maine commenced in 1992.
-The company's relationship with Trailways Transportation System was dissolved in 2008, and the name reverted to "Concord Coach Lines".
+The company's relationship with Trailways was dissolved in 2008, and the name reverted to Concord Coach Lines.

-It operates two subsidiary bus lines: Boston Express. which runs between points in central New Hampshire and Boston; and Dartmouth Coach, which runs from Hanover, New Hampshire and the Upper Valley area to Boston and to New York City.
+It operates two subsidiary bus lines: Boston Express, which runs between points in central New Hampshire and Boston, and Dartmouth Coach, which runs from Hanover, New Hampshire and the Upper Valley area to Boston and to New York City.

 Equipment

 The current fleet consists entirely of Prevost X3-45 buses.
 The buses wear a red, white, and blue color scheme over a white base.
 Previous vehicles in the fleet have included the Motor Coach Industries J4500, MC-8, MC-9 and D4500.

 Service area

 Concord Coach Lines operates along the Interstate 95 corridor between Bangor, Maine, and Boston, Massachusetts, as well as the Interstate 93 corridor in New Hampshire with service from Berlin and Littleton through Concord to Boston and Logan International Airport.

 Specifically it connects the following locations: